AntoineMeheut/Rokc-Mk3/README.md

 Then it is very important to proceed in this way, I carry out the assembly part of the cards in cluster and their connection to the network before installing the OS.
 Apart from the fact that this is always how I do it usually this allows the OS installer software to detect the network and activate the software layer network at the time of installation.
-If you installed a Fedora OS server on a card without it being connected to the network, when you start it, the network software layer will not be active and you will not be able to connect in ssh à la carte.
+If you installed a Centos server on a card without it being connected to the network, when you start it, the network software layer will not be active and you will not be able to connect in ssh à la carte.